-AM Peak PM P PM Peak
+AM P eak PM Peak

 Max.
 RFC Max.
 Queue (PCU) Max.
 RFC Max.
 Queue (PCU)

-1.10 37.60 1.00 16.80
+1.10 37.80 1.00 17.00

 Improvements to the junction have been proposed which involve replacing the existing arrangment with a standard roundabout with spiral lane markings and associated widening on entries and exits.
 This requires the private access to the north of the junction to be repositioned a few metres to the west to tie into the new roundabout.
 See Figure 23.